Exhibits, Programs, and Hours

 - Open Monday – Friday from 9:00 a.m. – 4:45 p.m.

-- Each weekday at 3:30 p.m. a special 30-minute wildlife themed program will be presented in the Wildlife Center’s lecture hall or Amphitheater.
-Click HERE to read the weekly schedule.
+- Each weekday at 3:30 p.m. a themed 30-minute wildlife program will be presented in the Center’s lecture hall, pavilion or amphitheater.

 Children’s Discovery Trail: